awsdocs/amazon-eventbridge-user-guide/doc_source/eb-event-bus-perms.md

 EventBridge APIs that accept an event bus `Name` parameter such as `PutRule`, `PutTargets`, `DeleteRule`, `RemoveTargets`, `DisableRule`, and `EnableRule` also accept the event bus ARN\.
 Use these parameters to reference cross\-account or cross\-Region event buses through the APIs\.
 For example, you can call `PutRule` to create a [rule](eb-rules.md) on an event bus in a different account without needing to assume a role\.

 You can use the example policies in this topic to grant permission to send events to a different account or Region\.
-For information about creating a rule to send events to a different account or Region, see [Sending and receiving Amazon EventBridge events between AWS accounts and Regions](eb-cross-account.md)\.
+For information about creating a rule to send events to a different account or Region, see [Sending and receiving Amazon EventBridge events between AWS accounts](eb-cross-account.md)\.

 **Topics**
 + [Managing event bus permissions](#eb-event-bus-permissions-manage)